 - ▶ Can you tell me what bike I have based on its serial number?

 No. This is a feature we're working on, but we aren't there yet.

 For now, we recommend searching for your bike's serial number.
 We will show you any registered bikes that have similar serial numbers.

 If there are any bikes with similar serial numbers, particularly if just the last few numbers are different — your bike is most likely that make and model.

 - ▶ What if I sell my bike?

 Bike registration is permanent, it's free to transfer bikes.

-Go to the edit page for the bike and click on the link at the bottom
+Go to the edit page for the bike and select the "Transfer Ownership page"

 - ▶ Can my local bike shop partner with Bike Index?

 Have them visit the organization signup page, we'll set them up with a organization account so they can register bikes for free.